 « Congratulations for the Report of the Climate Action Observatory, a mine of information, a very useful tool for reflection. » – Brigitte Collet, Ambassador for France on climate negotiations

-« We cannot dissociate State and non-State actors in silos, success requires a synergy between public policies, local authorities and civil society, and this is the message conveyed by Climate Chance in this Report. » – Jean Jouzel, Honorary President of Climate Chance, climatologist, former Vice President of the IPCC
+« We cannot dissociate State and non-State actors in silos, success requires a synergy between public policies, local authorities and civil society, and this is the message conveyed by Climate Chance in this Report. » – Jean Jouzel, Honorary President of Climate Chance, climatologist, former Vice President of the IPCC scientific group

 The objectives of Climate Chance’s Non-State Global Observatory for Climate Action are: